 If yes, we welcome you with open arms to join for the following 3 months.

 If no – perhaps you’ve realised you have too much on – you can step down.
 No hard feelings!
 You can ask to rejoin at a later date, though remember that places are limited.

 What you get as a Library of Things volunteer

-Discounts OR a free borrow: For Hosts, Thing Fixers & ongoing Ambassador/ Skill Sharer roles, a free 'Super-Borrower' membership, offering discounts on Things you want to borrow.
-Only available after you’ve done the full Trial Month.
+Discounts OR a free borrow: For Hosts, Thing Fixers & ongoing Ambassador/ Skill Sharer roles, you’ll get 25% off borrowing after your first month, moving up to 50% after three months.
 For Skill Sharers & ad-hoc Ambassador roles, a free borrow of the Thing of your choice.